No. 7 Louisville women pull away from Wake Forest, 75-61

 LOUISVILLE, Ky.
+(AP) — With Louisville ahead but not fully in control, its best players took charge to close out Wake Forest.

-(AP) — Dana Evans scored 20 points, Jazmine Jones scored 10 of her 18 points in the fourth quarter and No. 7 Louisville topped Wake Forest 75-61 on Sunday for its eighth consecutive victory.
+Dana Evans scored 20 points, Jazmine Jones scored 10 of her 18 points in the fourth quarter and the No. 7 Cardinals topped the Demon Deacons 75-61 on Sunday for their eighth consecutive victory.

-The Cardinals (16-1, 5-0 Atlantic Coast Conference) never trailed after the early minutes and built a 19-point lead just after halftime with behind a 14-0 run over the second and third quarters.
-Louisville needed that cushion as the Demon Deacons closed to 51-44 late in the third and entered the fourth down 55-47.
+The Cardinals (16-1, 5-0 Atlantic Coast Conference) never trailed after the early minutes and built a 19-point lead just after halftime behind a 14-0 run over the second and third quarters.
+Louisville needed that cushion as the Demon Deacons (10-6, 3-2) closed to 51-44 late in the third and entered the fourth down 55-47.

-Three layups by Jones sandwiched around one by Evans put Louisville up by 14 with just six minutes left.
+Three layups by Jones sandwiched around one by Evans put Louisville up by 14 with 6 minutes left.
 Jones added two free throws and another layup while Evans scored the Cardinals’ final five points.

+“I was just moving without the ball and being aggressive,” said Jones, who made 8 of 10 from the field, grabbed six rebounds and had five assists.

+Louisville shot 47% and outscored Wake Forest 10-0 on the fast break, which wasn’t easy considering the resistance presented by the Demon Deacons.

+“They had a good defensive plan,” said Evans, who was 6 of 15 shooting and had nine assists.
+“Once we got in our sets, we were really good because we had a lot of movement.
+But they would go from man to zone and zone to man, and it had us confused.
+We didn’t get a lot of open looks tonight.”

-Kylee Shook had 12 points and eight rebounds and Elizabeth Balogun scored 10 for the Cardinals.
-Louisville scored 28 points off 18 Wake turnovers, including 21-0 before halftime, to improve to 6-0 all-time against the Demon Deacons.
+Kylee Shook had 12 points and eight rebounds, and Elizabeth Balogun scored 10 for the Cardinals.
+They scored 28 points off 18 Wake turnovers, including 21-0 before halftime, to improve to 6-0 all-time against the Demon Deacons.

-Ivana Raca had 16 points and 10 rebounds while Christina Morra had 13 points and 13 rebounds for the Demon Deacons (10-6, 3-2).
+Wake Forest forward Ivana Raca had 16 points and 10 rebounds for her third consecutive double-double.
+Christina Morra had 13 points and 13 rebounds, while Alex Sharp had 12 points and seven boards for the Demon Deacons.

 Wake Forest had won three straight and entered in a four-way tie for second behind Louisville in the ACC standings.

 BIG PICTURE

-Wake Forest: Raca, who scored a career-best 24 points against Clemson, posted her third consecutive double-double.
-The Demon Deacons controlled the boards 42-32 but were outscored 46-28 in the paint and struggled to protect the ball.
+Wake Forest: The Demon Deacons did many things right, shooting 6 of 13 from long range, outscoring Louisville 16-6 in second-chance points and controlling the boards 42-32.
+But they were beaten 46-28 in the paint, while their first-half turnover issues allowed the Cardinals to seize the lead for good.

+“Second half, I thought we kind of adjusted and took care of the ball and outrebounded them, and that’s one of the things we talked about,” Wake Forest coach Jen Hoover said.
+“They came out and executed and I thought our kids really fought.
+We just weren’t always smart, unfortunately.”

 Louisville: The Cardinals’ recent pattern in league play of scraping by at home following lopsided road wins ended with a double-digit victory.
 But it took some work and defense was key.
-They turned frequently turned Wake Forest over and took advantage on the other end.
+They frequently turned Wake Forest over and took advantage on the other end.

+“I thought we started with great focus,” coach Jeff Walz said.
+“I thought we defended extremely well.
+What took place there was, we held them at nine and 14 (points) and then gave up 24 in the third quarter.
+Defensively, we just weren’t very good.
+And we have to work on that.”

 POLL IMPLICATIONS